iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

     Motor Test in Mission Planner to Test Telemetry When Spinning

 The image below shows telemetry data for a spinning module.
-Note the non-zero RPM value.
+Note the non-zero esc1_rpm value.
 For more information on how the flight controller calculates the displayed RPM value based on the value reported by the module, see the :ref:`arducopter_erpm_vs_rpm` section below.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/mp_spin_telemetry.png